4 Things to Look For When Searching for a New Mechanic

 - Start small: having to find a trustworthy mechanic who specialises in diesel engines after your car has had a meltdown is not a position you want to be in.
 If you’re considering a quick health check, testing out a new service provider with a small job is an excellent way to build a relationship with a team who can be there when you need it.

 - Let them come to you: let’s face it.
 Dropping your car off at a foreign location, taking public transport to work, and then coming back to discover your car is still not ready for the drive home is terrible.
 To ease the burden, look for an automotive team that can offer mobile services.
-Their team can come your preferred location, service your car onsite, and minimise your time spent on the bus.
+Their team can come to your preferred location, service your car on site, and minimise your time spent on the bus.

 - Cost quote guarantee: want to spend your hard earned dollars on things other than car bills?
 Instead of waiting around to ‘find out’ how much a repair will be, look for a shop that can cost quote the services needed ahead of time.
 (Even better if they provide a cost quote guarantee!)